Q. What kind of mental health care do you offer?

-A. A list of insurance plans I can accept is on the main page of this site.
+A. A general list of insurance plans I can accept is on the main page, but please contact your insurance company to confirm coverage.
+Please do not contact our office with questions about insurance coverage.
 If I don’t accept your insurance, I can provide documentation of services I provide (“a superbill”) that you can submit to your insurance company for reimbursement.
-The amount your insurance company will reimburse to you is up to them.
 Ultimately, the patient is directly responsible for any fees not reimbursed by their insurance plan.

 Q. Are you accepting new patients?